digipost/digipost-api-client-java/docs/_v15_x/2_send.md

 RequestForRegistration requestForRegistration = new RequestForRegistration(
 // Deadline for when the recipent can no longer register a Digipost account
     ZonedDateTime.now().plus(6, ChronoUnit.HOURS),
-// Phone number that will be used for the SMS notification
+// Phone number that will be used for the SMS notification.
+Make sure the country code is included, starting with "+".
     new PhoneNumber("+4712345678"),
     null,
     printDetails